Literature: British literature and culture of the long nineteenth century, nineteenth-century British novel, materialist approaches to literature.

 Emma, by Jane Austen.
 Edited with an introduction, explanatory notes, and selected contemporary documents.
 Broadview Press, 2004, 2022 (forthcoming).
 A Broadview Literary Texts edition.

 “The Politics of Extraction: Blackwood’s and The Imperial.”
-Using and Abusing Romantic Periodicals: 12 Case Studies from Blackwood’s Edinburgh Magazine.
+Romantic Periodicals in the Twenty-first Century: 12 Case Studies from Blackwood’s Edinburgh Magazine.
 Eds.
 Nicholas Mason and Tom Mole.
-Edinburgh UP, 2020.
+Edinburgh UP, October 2020.
+Edinburgh Critical Studies in Romanticism Series.

 “Nationalism, restoration, and Romantic ballet: Thackeray, Taglioni, and the good old (English) plan.”
 Nineteenth-Century Contexts 41.5 (November 2019).